eGullGolf/stripe-shell/README.md

 Properties defined in configuration files loaded after supersede properties defined in configuration files loaded before.
-You could for example define your production API key in `/etc/stripe-shell/config.sh` and your test development key in `custom.my.sh`.
+You could for example define your production API key in `/etc/stripe-shell/config.sh` and your test key in `custom.my.sh`, for use during development.

 # Requirements